 Advantage Plan Reimbursements

-Many Medicare Advantage plans provide reimbursement for certain things not usually covered by regular Medicare.
+Many Medicare Advantage plans provide reimbursement for certain things not usually covered by Original Medicare.
 Here are things to look for, based on what you prefer having:

 - Allowance for OTC pharmacy items

 Most Advantage plans include Part D coverage.
 That means you don't need to apply for this separately.
 It also is an approved Part D, so you avoid the penalty for not having prescription drug coverage.

 Part D with advantage plans has a tiered structure.
 There are many generic drugs in tier 1, which has a low, or zero, co-pay.
 But other drugs fall into higher co-pay tiers.

 If you are taking a variety of medications, check with each plan to see how well you are covered.
 Every plan has different co-pays, and they each have specific drugs in a different tier structure.